hisovereign/Fade-Monitors/README.md

 **Important Information**

--Having gamma on will conflict with other programs that alter gamma -Having gamma on causes visual brightness jumps during time-based transitions.
+-Having gamma on will conflict with other programs that alter gamma

+-Having gamma on causes visual brightness jumps during time-based transitions.
 This is expected.

+-The mouse polling interval is intentionally tuned for low CPU usage.
+Advanced users may adjust MOUSE_INTERVAL in the script if they prefer more aggresive responsives at the cost of higher CPU activity.